Mental Health Facilities in Vermont

 Howard Center Westview House - Burlington, VT

-Howard Center Westview House is a mental health clinic in Burlington, VT, located at 50 South Willard Street, 5401 zip code area.
+Howard Center Westview House is a mental health facility in Burlington, VT, located at 50 South Willard Street, in the 5401 zip code.
 Howard Center Westview House provides outpatient treatment.
-Howard Center Westview House offers activity therapy, group therapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
-Howard Center Westview House also supports people requiring dual diagnosis treatment and people with serious mental illness.
-Additional services offered at Howard Center Westview House include illness management and recovery, vocational rehabilitation services and psychosocial rehabilitation services.
+Howard Center Westview House provides activity therapy, group therapy and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
+Howard Center Westview House also supports people with serious mental illness and people requiring dual diagnosis treatment.
+Some other services available at Howard Center Westview House include supported employment, vocational rehabilitation services and case management.

 Burlington Lakeside Cboc - Burlington, VT